Raise the Standard

 But it’s not working.
 People detained under the Act don’t have enough say in their treatment.

-We know the UK government needs to change the Mental Health Act.
+After 6 years of review, consultation and draft legislation, the UK government has published a bill to change the Mental Health Act.

 Become a campaigner, and help us reform the Mental Health Act.
 Together, we'll Raise the Standard of mental health hospitals.